IBT-FMI/NeuroGentooProject/doc/DotGentoo.md

 	in lexical order.

 This yields a reasonably robust ID to any change outside the Ebuilds.
-But a slight change to the Ebuild will affect the ID.
+But as can be seen a slight (syntactical) change to the Ebuild will affect the ID drastically.

 The install.sh Script
 ---------------------